flajann2/jeweler/README.markdown

  Provides the noble ruby developer with two primary features:

- * a library for managing and releasing RubyGem projects
+ * a library or managing and releasing RubyGem projects
  * a scaffold generator for starting new RubyGem projects

 [![Build Status](https://travis-ci.org/flajann2/juwelier.png)](https://travis-ci.org/flajann2/juwelier)
 [![Coverage Status](https://coveralls.io/repos/flajann2/juwelier/badge.png)](https://coveralls.io/r/flajann2/juwelier)
 [![Dependency Status](https://www.versioneye.com/ruby/juwelier/2.0.0/badge.png)](https://www.versioneye.com/ruby/juwelier/2.0.0)

- Note that his has been forked from the old Jeweler due to lack of maintenance.
+ Note that his has been forked from the old Jeweler by Josh Nichols due to lack of maintenance.
 I need this to work alread with the latest Ruby, so I've taken it over.
+All is cool because sometimes we move on and loose interest.
+I wish to thank Josh and others who were behind the original Jeweler for creating this awesome tool.

+ Note that if you have a preexisting project created with Jeweler, you may have some issues.
+Eventally I will provide a migration option, but in the meantime, you may wish to run these sed commands on all your files:

+    sed -i 's/jeweler/juwelier/g' filename
+    sed -i 's/Jeweler/Juwelier/g' filename

- "Juwelier" is "Jeweler" in German.
+ As you probably know, "Juwelier" is "Jeweler" in German.
 Since I have made Germany my new home, it only seemed approporiate.

 ## Hello, world